-&lt;sup>1 Ordered repayments represent repayments to the Commonwealth from final determinations.
-PSR only has a role in raising debts to the Commonwealth while the Department of Health is responsible for collecting debts owed to the Commonwealth
+1 Ordered repayments represent repayments to the Commonwealth from final determinations and ratified section 92 agreements.
+PSR only has a role in raising debts to the Commonwealth while the Department of Health is responsible for collecting debts owed to the Commonwealth.